sorry-cypress/sorry-cypress/README.md

 ## Features

-- run cypress tests in parallel
+- run cypress tests in parallel without any limitation
 - upload failure screenshots to S3 bucket
 - browse test results, failures and screenshots
-- host on your own infrastructure
+- run in light mode w/o persistency or with MongoDB storage attached
-- no run limitations
+- on-premise cypress dashboard by design - use your own infrastructure, own your data

 ## Setup